KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

 Transformations
 ~~~~~~~~~~~~~~~

-   In some cases it is useful to perform transformations on the results
-   of a dataset, to obtain data in the desired format.
-The most common
-   operation is the pivot transformation, which allows the switch
-   between rows and columns of the dataset results.
-Knowage supports
-   this operation on any type of dataset.
+In some cases it is useful to perform transformations on the results of a dataset, to obtain data in the desired format.
+The most common operation is the pivot transformation, which allows the switch between rows and columns of the dataset results.
+Knowage supports this operation on any type of dataset.

+To set a pivot transformation, select **Pivot Transformer** in the drop down menu of the **Transformation** tab.
+Then set the following fields:

+-  **Name of Category Column to be Pivoted**.
+Here you should write the name of the dataset column whose values will be mapped onto columns after pivoting.

+-  **Name of Value Column to be Pivoted**.
+Here you should write the name of the result set column, whose values should become values of the previous columns (category columns).

+-  **Name of the Column not to be Pivoted**.
+Here you should write the name of those columns that should not be altered during the transformation.

+-  In case you wish to add a number to category columns (e.g., 1_name_of_column), you should check the option Automatic Columns numeration.

+An example of usage is available in Figure 3.12, showing the result set of the dataset.

    |image30|

    Figure 3.12: Pivot transformation.

-   To set a pivot transformation, select **Pivot Transformer** in the
-   drop down menu of the **Transformation** tab.
-Then set the following
-   fields:

--  Name of Category Column to be Pivoted.
-Here you should write the name
-   of the dataset column whose values will be mapped onto columns after
-   pivoting.

 Dataset persistence

--  Name of Value Column to be Pivoted.
-Here you should write the name of
-   the result set column, whose values should become values of the
-   previous columns (category columns).

--  Name of the Column not to be Pivoted.
-Here you should write the name
-   of those columns that should not be altered during the
-   transformation.

--  In case you wish to add a number to category columns (e.g.,
-   1_name_of_column), you should check the option Automatic Columns
-   numeration.

-..

-   An example of usage is available in Figure 3.12, showing the result
-   set of the dataset.

-Dataset persistence
 ~~~~~~~~~~~~~~~~~~~

 The **Advanced** tab is used to make a dataset persistent, i.e., to write it on the default database.
 Making a dataset persisent may be useful in case dataset calculation takes a considerable amount of time.
 Instead of recalculating the dataset each time the documents using it are executed, the dataset is calculated once and then retrieved from a table to improve performance.
 In order to force recalculation of the dataset, you should execute dataset preview again.
 This will store the newly generated data on the database table.

 Once marked the dataset as persistent, you are asked to insert a table name.
 This is the table where data are stored and then retrieved.

 With KnowageBD, KnowageER and KnowageSI products you can also decide to schedule the persistence operation: this means that the data stored in the table will be update with according to the frequency defined in the **scheduling** options.
 Choose your scheduling option and save the dataset.
 Now the table where your data are stored will be persisted according to the settings provided.

 Preview
 ~~~~~~~

-   Before actually using the dataset in a document, it is a good
-   practice to test it.
-Clicking the

-   **Preview** button within the **Preview** tab, you can see a preview
-   of the result set, see Figure 3.13.
-This allows the developer to
-   check any anomaly or possible error in the dataset definition, before
+Before actually using the dataset in a document, it is a good practice to test it.
+Clicking the **Preview** button within the **Preview** tab, you can see a preview of the result set, see Figure 3.13.
+This allows the developer to check any anomaly or possible error in the dataset definition, before using it.
-   using it.

    |image31|

-   Figure 3.13: Dataset preview (left) and parameters prompt window
+   Figure 3.13: Dataset preview (left) and parameters prompt window (right).
-   (right).

-Preview

-   If some parameters have been set, a window with their list will be
-   shown: their values must be entered by double clicking on the
-   corresponding value column, see Figure 3.13.
-If a parameter type is
-   set to string, just write the value you want to assign in the
-   preview: quotes will be added automatically.
-On the other hand, if
-   the type is raw or generic but you want to input text, then remember
-   to add quotes to the test value.
+If some parameters have been set, a window with their list will be shown: their values must be entered by double clicking on the set to string, just write the value you want to assign in the preview: quotes will be added automatically.
+On the other hand, if the type is raw or generic but you want to input text, then remember to add quotes to the test value.

 .. include:: myDataAndDataSetThumbinals.rst